devlinjunker/example.cii/README.md

 ## Intro
 <!-- Quick Description, could match Github repo description or have a little more info-->

-This is an example project with a goal of 100% Passing [Core Infrastructure Initiative Criteria].
+This is an example project with a goal of 100% passing [Core Infrastructure Initiative Criteria] status.
+It is based off of the [Github Semver Project](https://github.com/devlinjunker/template.github.semver) Template.

-It is based off of the Template: [Github Semver Project](https://github.com/devlinjunker/template.github.semver).
-With the following improvements for passing status:
+Contains the following improvements for passing status:
-- Automated Test Suite
+- Automated Test Suite (for Bash Scripts)
 <!--
 - Static Code Analysis (Linting)
 -->